-What follows is something I wrote many months ago when America was reeling and grappling with questions about race.
+What follows is something I wrote months ago when America was reeling and grappling with questions about race.
 I’ve been unsure of whether or not I wanted to share these words.
 They’re not exactly “on brand” for my blog.
-And as time continued to pass, I thought maybe I was trying to talk about something people have moved on from.
+And as time continued to pass, I thought maybe these words would feel like I was trying to talk about something people have moved on from.
 But then a friend experienced something.
 Something I’ve experienced and wrote about in these paragraphs.
-I allowed more time to pass.
-And in that time, the AAPI (Asian American and Pacific Islander) community has suffered: the continuation of Anti-Asian rhetoric, AAPI being attacked (even killed) in the street, the Atlanta massacre…

 I’m done hiding.

-Being Asian American in predominantly White spaces is tricky.
+Being a woman of color in predominantly white spaces is tricky.
 I rarely experience explicit hatred—that doesn’t mean it has never happened—but there are things that lie under the surface.
 The often asked “Where are you really from?” and “Did your husband meet you on the mission field?” remind me that for many, I’m forever a foreigner.
 I was born here.
 This is my home, but I don’t really belong.

 And then there’s the issue of what’s safe for me to talk about.
 I learned early that to talk about my heritage is taboo.
 Friends could talk freely about the culture of whatever European country their ancestors hailed from, but conversations about my Filipino heritage were unwelcome.
 This unwelcoming would manifest in a few ways: being made fun of, being told to “go back to my country,” or someone quickly changing the topic.
 (Note: As for someone quickly changing the topic, this was never something someone would do only once.
 They never allowed me to speak openly about my heritage even when they spoke openly of theirs).